precice/precice.github.io/pages/docs/tooling/tooling-config-visualization.md

 cat precice-config.xml | precice-config-visualizer | dot -Tpdf > config.pdf
 ```

+{% tip %}
+Set a bash function to your aliases to make your life easier.
+The [demo virtual machine](installation-vm.html) already [defines such functions](https://github.com/precice/vm/blob/main/provisioning/.alias).
+{% endtip  %}

 ## Controlling the output

 For big cases, the generated output can be visually too busy.